craftingcity/The-Known-World/For My Players, On the Underdark.md

 "Second to that; resource management.
 Food is easy to find here, its just hard to make sure that it isn't you.
 You've done a great job of that so far, but again, don't kill yourself."

 "Then come the beasties; duergar are the worst.
 They'll as soon slap a chain around your neck as look at you.
 A lot of the Drow aren't too friendly either.
 Too much going on at home.
-Some of the wild things like Trogs, Goblin, or Bulette"
+Some of the wild things like Trogs, Goblin, or Bulettes you can just throw some meat at and they'll go away.
+Some things down here are downright mean though."

 They made you read aloud the journal of the woman they were hunting.
 It was in elvish.
 They were hunting a bad woman.